kevinslin/seed-tldr/vault/linux.daemonize.md

 `daemonize {{command}} {{command_arguments}}`

-- Write the pid to the specified file:
+- Write the PID to the specified file:

 `daemonize -p {{path/to/pidfile}} {{command}} {{command_arguments}}`